hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > If they can plenty of refreshments sell
 >
-> That's their main object, tho' it's not confest,
+> That's their main object, though it's not confessed,
 >
 > For that they strive to fill their room with guests.
 >